(Package of 3)

 The exact cause of rosacea is not known.
 There does appear to be a genetic link and the immune system may play a role.
 Rosacea also only affects the cheeks.
 Finally, melasma is a darkening or reddening of the skin due to hormonal changes.
 It is most commonly seen during and after pregnancy but can appear during other significant hormone changes such as stopping birth control or menopause.

 The cost of an IPL photofacial in Seattle depends on your specific needs and treatment.
 We offer both single treatments and packages.
 By default, pricing is for the full face with the option to add on other areas.
+It should be noted that if a patch test is performed, this may incur additional costs.
 The starting photofacial prices are as follows:

 Seattle Plastic Surgery does work with outside financing companies such as Care Credit.
 Visit our financing page to learn more and find direct links to apply.
 Additionally, you can see our full suite of pricing on our price list.
 Then, use the Price Simulator to add up the total projected cost of all your procedures combined.